hhkaos/awesome-arcgis/arcgis/products/web-scene-viewer/README.md

 # Web Scene Viewer

-The [Web Scene Viewer](http://www.esri.com/software/scene-viewer) is a web tool that allow you to create and modify [Web scenes](../../open-specifications/web-scene/README.md) though a web browser.
-It is available on [ArcGIS Online](../arcgis-online/README.md) and [Portal for ArcGIS](../arcgis-enterprise/portal-for-arcgis/README.md).
+The Web Scene Viewer is a web tool that allow you to create and modify 3D Web scenes though a web browser.
+It is available on ArcGIS Online and ArcGIS Enterprise.

 [![Web Scene Viewer](images/web-scene-viewer.png)](https://www.arcgis.com/home/webscene/viewer.html)